-- By June 30, 2017, the percent of people who receive appropriate community services within 30-days from a hospital discharge will increase to 90%. - By June 30, 2018, the percent of people who receive appropriate community services within 30-days from a hospital discharge will increase to 91%.
+- By June 30, 2017, the percent of people who receive appropriate community services within 30-days from a hospital discharge will increase to 90%. - By June 30, 2018, the percent of people who receive appropriate community services within 30days from a hospital discharge will increase to 91%.

-Goal Five: By June 230, 2020, 90% of people experiencing a crisis will have access to clinically appropriate short term crisis services, and when necessary placement within ten days.
+Goal Five: By June 30, 2020, 90% of people experiencing a crisis will have access to clinically appropriate short term crisis services, and when necessary placement within ten days.

-Baseline: Between September 1, 2015 and January 31, 2016, the average length of a crisis episode was 81.3 days.
-From July 2015 - June 2016, of the people on Medical Assistance who were referred for clinically appropriate crisis services, 85.4% received those services within 10 days.
+Baseline: From July 2015 - June 2016, of the people on Medical Assistance who were referred for clinically appropriate crisis services, 85.4% received those services within 10 days.
 The average number of days was 2.3.